-What is the NATO military alliance and how is it helping Ukraine?
+What is the Nato military alliance and how is it helping Ukraine?

+What is the Nato summit and why is it important for Ukraine?

-President Joe Biden and his Western counterparts are meeting in Washington this week to mark the 75th anniversary of NATO
+Sir Keir Starmer and other world leaders are meeting in Washington this week to mark the 75th anniversary of NATO

 Support truly